apache/nuttx/Documentation/platforms/arm/nrf52/boards/nrf52840-dongle/index.rst

 ===============

 The `nRF52840-dongle (PCA10059) <https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dongle>`_
-is a a small, low-cost USB dongle based on nRF52840 fron Nordic.
+is a a small, low-cost USB dongle based on nRF52840 from Nordic.

 Serial Console
 ==============